 Navios Maritime Partners L.P. (the "Partnership"), was formed on August 7, 2007 under the laws of Marshall Islands for the purpose of acquiring interests in five wholly owned subsidiaries of Navios Maritime Holdings Inc. ("Navios"), each of which own a Panamax drybulk carrier (the "Initial Vessels").
-These predecessor combined financial statements have been presented using the historical carrying costs of the five vessel-owning subsidiaries for all periods presented as each vessel-owning subsidiary is under common control of Navios.
-The subsidiaries of Navios that currently own the Initial Vessels are collectively referred to as the "Predecessor" or the "Company" in these predecessor combined financial statements.
+These predecessor combined financial statements have been presented using the historical carrying costs of the five vessel-owning subsidiaries for all periods presented as each vessel-owning subsidiaries for all periods presented as each vessel-owning subsidiaries for flavios.
+The vessels are collectively referred to as the "Predecessor" or the "Company" in these predecessor combined financial statements.